szufix/mapel/README.md

 4. Clone the repository and go its directory.
 5. Run
 `pip install --editable .`
-This command installs the package, also compiling all necessary C++ extensions into python-readable libraries.
+to install the package and the necessary dependencies, also compiling all necessary C++ extensions into python-readable libraries.
 6. Run
 `pip install --editable .[extras]`
 to install extra dependencies that make the library more usable.